RomanRiesen/thesis/readme.md

 Here I will give an overview of how to run the example deployment in the provided docker container.

-Inside the `ReelayComponents` folder is another `readme.md` that contains instructions of how to use the constructed components in an F' deployment.
+Inside the `ReelayComponents` directory is another `readme.md` that contains instructions of how to use the constructed components in an F' deployment.
+And inside the `thesis` directory the thesis source is located.

 # Run the Example